Fast fashion: France seeks to slow down wasteful industry – DW – 04/08/2024

 "Fashion companies in my home county used to employ around 10,000 people in the 1980s, but that number has gone down to 2,000 after they outsourced production to Asia," he told DW.

-"Only recently they started to re-hire workers, as there's a trend to buy more locally produced items.
-Fast fashion has now created new downward pressure on costs — we need to take countermeasures," said Vermorel-Marques.
+"Only recently they started to rehire workers, as there's a trend to buy more locally produced items.
+Fast fashion has now created new downward pressure on costs — we need to take countermeasures," he said.

 And yet, the politician doesn't welcome all the paragraphs of the draft bill.